Sinnedennis/Northcoders_News/README.md

     ```
     npm install
     ```
-    In a separate terminal, run the following command to connect to the database.
-You must let this terminal window idle to maintain the connection.
+    In a separate terminal, run the following command to connect to the database. **You must leave this terminal window unhindered to maintain a connection to the database.**
     ```
     mongod
     ```